ishanjain18/MiniClip-Games/README.md

 # MiniClip-Games 🎮🌏

-- A Python Program to automatically download a library of 77 games from www.miniclip.com.
+- A Python Program that automatically downloads a library of 77 games from www.miniclip.com.
 The program runs for a duration of roughly 2-3 minutes.

 ## Requirements
 - None, except a stable Internet Connection.